Online Prediction of Switching Graph Labelings with Cluster Specialists

 \subsection{Cluster Specialists}

-\VD In order to construct the {\em cluster specialists} over a graph $\cG=(V=[n],E)$, we first construct a line graph as described in Section~\ref{subsec:random-spanning-trees-and-linearization}.
+In order to construct the {\em cluster specialists} over a graph $\cG=(V=[n],E)$, we first construct a line graph as described in Section~\ref{subsec:random-spanning-trees-and-linearization}.
 A cluster specialist is then defined by $\Spec{l}{r}{y}(\cdot)$ which maps $V \into \{-1,1,\square\}$ where $\Spec{l}{r}{y}(v) := y$ if $l\le v \le r$ and $\Spec{l}{r}{y}(v) := \square$ otherwise.
-Hence cluster specialist $\Spec{l}{r}{y}(v)$ just corresponds to a function that predicts the label $y$ if vertex $v$ lies between vertices $l$ and $r$ and abstains otherwise.
+Hence cluster specialist $\Spec{l}{r}{y}(v)$ corresponds to a function that predicts the label $y$ if vertex $v$ lies between vertices $l$ and $r$ and abstains otherwise.
 Recall that by sampling a random spanning tree the expected cut-size of a labeling on the spine is no more than twice the resistance-weighted cut-size on $\cG$.
-Thus, given a labeled graph with a small resistance-weighted cut-size with densely interconnected clusters and modest intra-cluster connections, then by implication a cut-bracketed linear segment on the spine will in expectation roughly correspond to one of the original dense clusters.
+Thus, given a labeled graph with a small resistance-weighted cut-size with densely interconnected clusters and modest intra-cluster connections, this implies a cut-bracketed linear segment on the spine will in expectation roughly correspond to one of the original dense clusters.
 We will consider two basis sets of cluster specialists.
-The first, $\FB_n$, contains all possible cluster specialists.